Inyo County Uber Accident Lawyers

 Hit-And-Run Accidents

-The most challenging aspect of hit-and-run accidents is establishing the liability of responsible parties.
+The most challenging aspect of hit-and-run accidents is establishing the liability of the responsible parties.
 It can be difficult to trace them after they run away.
-However, pieces of evidence, like recordings from dashboard cameras and closed-circuit televisions, may be presented to pin responsibility on the negligent parties.
+However, pieces of evidence, like recordings from dashboard cameras and closed-circuit televisions, may be helpful in identifying the at-fault parties.

 Uber drivers can collide with the backs of other cars, resulting in rear-end accidents.
 They usually occur when Uber drivers tailgate other cars or are driving distracted.